dysonprotocol/docs/docs/quick-start.md

 DYS.
 You will need testnet DYS to complete the next step.

 1. Join our [Discord server](https://discord.gg/JArrt6KPAR)
-2. Copy your new DYS address from the Keplr extension, make sure "Dyson Protocol" is seleleted
+2. Copy your new DYS address from the Keplr extension, make sure "Dyson Protocol" is selected
 3. Paste your DYS address in the `💸testnet-faucet` channel and Dyson Helper Bot will send you coins
 4. Go to https://dys-testnet.dysonvalidator.com/
 5. Click the menu button `Connect with Keplr`